 During the 22 days of the Israeli military operation, nowhere in Gaza was safe for civilians.
 Hospitals were overwhelmed with casualties, including small children, women and elderly people.
 Medical personnel showed incredible courage and determination, working around the clock to save lives in extremely difficult circumstances.
 Meanwhile, daily rocket attacks launched from Gaza put thousands of residents at risk in southern Israel.
 Medical workers in Israel provided care for the traumatized population and treated and evacuated casualties.

 Many people in Gaza lost a child, a parent, another relative or a friend.
 Israel’s military operation left thousands of homes partly or totally destroyed.
 Whole neighbourhoods were turned into rubble.
-Schools, kindergartens, hospitals and fire and ambulance stations were damaged by shelling.
+Schools, kindergartens, hospitals and fire and ambulance stations were damaged by shelling and have to broker deals with financiers for support.

 Boycott, divestment and sanctions (BDS) campaigns are succeeding all around the world, and the boycott of Veolia is having an impact in France, the Netherlands and Sweden.
 Following on the heels of a successful four month campaign to boycott Connex as Melbourne’s rail provider in Australia, Ruth Tenne turns our attention to efforts to apply pressure on UK councils such as Camden to behave ethically and reject Veolia due to its direct involvement in building light-rail to link illegal Jewish settlements.